r-grandorder/tri-hermes/en/pages/solomon.md

 The floor in that area is starting to collapse, too!
 It could give way any second now!

 **Da Vinci:**
 The Rayshift point is five hundred meters ahead!
-Hurry! ! !
+Hurry!!!

 ---